-When the Enable checkbox is selected, the values are sent to their configured destination when a change-of-state (COS) occurs and the value complies with any sensitivity blocks.
-If COS is disabled, messages will only be sent on the update period.

-Delay

-Allows you to set the time period during which the message is delayed from being sent.
-The purpose is to reduce the amount of radio traffic by holding off the transmission to allow more I/O COS to the mapping.
+- Enabled, the values are sent to their configured destination when a change-of-state (COS) occurs and the value complies with any sensitivity blocks.
+If COS is disabled, messages will only be sent on the update period - Delay, Allows you to set the time period during which the message is delayed from being sent.
+The purpose is to reduce the amount of radio traffic by holding off the transmission to allow more I/O COS to the mapping ured updates.
+This means that the next update will not be sent until a further update period has elapsed.
+You can use this option to reduce the amount of radio traffic produced when multiple mappings are configured